Card Transaction Examples

 - The merchant ID is available in the Authorized Transactions and Posted Transactions RDFs as well as responses from the Program API.

-- The top row is the initial check that Amazon performs to ensure that the card is valid.
+- Row 1 — Amazon performs an initial check to ensure that the card is valid.
 AVS response

 Y